mikepenzus/mikepenzus.github.io/_posts/2025-8-2-FreeSlots.md

     - This add-in is provided free of charge.
 Users will not be asked to pay for installation, activation, or continued use.
     - There are no in-app purchases, subscriptions, or premium upgrade options.
 2. Obligations
-    - Users are not obligated to register, create an account, or provide personal data beyond what is required by Google Workspace :tm: to authorize and install the add-in.
+    - Users are not obligated to register, create an account, or provide personal data beyond what is required by Google Workspace &trade; to authorize and install the add-in.
 3. Data Privacy
     - The add-in does not collect, store, or transmit any personal data to external servers beyond what is required for its functional operation within the user's spreadsheet.
-    - All processing is performed within the user's Google Sheets :tm: environment, unless explicitly stated in the add-in documentation.
+    - All processing is performed within the user's Google Sheets &trade; environment, unless explicitly stated in the add-in documentation.
 4. Permissions
     - The add-in requests only the minimum necessary permissions to operate its described features.
     - No permissions are used for advertising, tracking, or analytics.
 5. Support and Maintenance
     - The add-in is provided “as is” without any formal guarantee of support, availability, or maintenance.
-    - Users may report bugs or suggest improvements via [your public GitHub repository/issues page or contact email].
+    - Users may report bugs or suggest improvements via .
 6. Updates
     - Updates will be published to improve performance, fix bugs, or extend functionality, without introducing fees or additional obligations.
 7. Intellectual Property
-    - The source code is the intellectual property of [Your Name or Organization], and is provided under [state your chosen license, e.g. MIT License, if you publish the source openly].
+    - The source code is the intellectual property of Michele Penzo, and is provided under .
 8. Liability
-    - [Your Name or Organization] is not liable for any damages or data loss arising from the use of this add-in.
+    - Michele Penzo is not liable for any damages or data loss arising from the use of this add-in.
 Users install and use it at their own discretion.
 9. Advertising
     - The add-in does not contain advertising or promotional material.
 10. Compliance
-    - The add-in complies with Google :tm: ’s Add-on Policies and the Google Workspace Marketplace :tm: Program Policies.
+    - The add-in complies with Google Workspace &trade; ’s Add-on Policies and the Google Workspace &trade; Marketplace Program Policies.